Langton49/SEA/README.md

 - The interface includes custom minimize, maximize, and close buttons for window management.
 - The maximize button toggles between full-screen and normal mode.

-The custom tab widget is one of the things I was really proud to have achieved while completing this project as it shows the amazing capabilities of the QT framework.
+The custom tab widget is one of the things I was really proud to have achieved while completing this project as it shows the amazing capabilities of the QT framework and object-oriented programming.

-## Technologies Used <a name="tech-used">
-- QT Framework (Version 6.7.2)
-- C++ for core functionality
-- QT modules

 ## How To Run It 🤷‍♂️<a name="how-to-use">
 ### Prerequisites <a name="prerequisites">
-- QT Creator (Version 6.7.2 or later)
+- QT (Version 6 or later)
+- QT Creator (recommended) (Version 14.0.0)
+- Any suitable C++ Compiler supporting C++11/14/17, (Project used MSVC2022 17.9.34728.123)
-- C++ Compiler, (preferably MSVC2019 or later)
+- C++ (C++11 minimum, C++14 or C++17 recommended)

 ### Installation <a name="installation">
-1. Clone this repository:
+1. Clone the repository by running in the terminal:
 ```bash
 git clone https://github.com/Langton49/SEA.git
 ```
-2. Open the project in QT Creator by opening the .pro file found in the folder.
+2. Open Qt Creator and navigate to the cloned project folder.
+Select and open the .pro file to load the project.
-3. Set the compiler in the Project Settings Tab on the left.
+3. In Qt Creator, go to the Project Settings tab on the left.
+4. Click on Manage Kits near the top left of the Project Settings window.
+5. Choose and set the compiler you want to use for building the project.
-4. Build and run the project by pressing the green play button near the bottom left of the screen or pressing Ctrl+R.  **TIP:** Switch to the Release version when building and running the project for faster page loading times.
+7. Build and run the project by clicking the green Play button near the bottom left of the screen or pressing Ctrl+R.  **TIP:** Switch to the Release version when building and running the project for faster page loading times during execution.

-Type into the search bar any webpage you would like to visit, whether it is a URL or a domain name and the browser will take you there.
-If the domain or URL cannot be resolved, the browser will default to a Google search.
+8. Type into the search bar any webpage you would like to visit, whether it is a URL or a domain name and the browser will navigate there.

 ## Contributing 🤝<a name="contributing">
 Because software development is an ongoing and collaborative process, contributions are welcome.
 Simply create a branch, commit your changes, push to the branch and open a pull request.